 A primary care doctor has specialized education and training in general internal medicine,

-who provide patients with any/all of the following:
+people with any of the following:

 Treatment for acute medical conditions